MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/Get-ACSBlobServiceMetric.md

 # Get-ACSBlobServiceMetric

 ## SYNOPSIS
-Retrieve the metrics of Blob service
+Gets the metrics of a BLOB service.

 ## SYNTAX